 11.1 AGE DISCRIMINATION—DISPARATE TREATMENT—ELEMENTS AND BURDEN OF PROOF

 The plaintiff has brought a claim of employment discrimination against the defendant.
 The plaintiff claims the defendant [discharged] [specify other adverse action] the plaintiff because of [his] [her] age.
-The defendant denies that the plaintiff was [discharged] [specify other adverse action] because of [his] [her] age [[and further claims the decision to [discharge] [specify other adverse action] the plaintiff was based upon [a] lawful reason[s]].
+The defendant denies that the plaintiff was [discharged] [specify other adverse action] because of [his] [her] age [[and further claims the decision to [discharge] [specify other adverse action] the plaintiff was based on [a] lawful reason[s]].

 In order to prevail on this claim, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence: